Your Attention Please

 I want quality, not quantity.
 If you do like to read — at least thoughtful writing with lots of fresh ideas and originality — and you read mindfully, with a learner’s mind and a do-er’s heart — then that’s what I call quality.
 I will happily teach you.

 My 31-year-old son, Burke, knowledgeable in website coding and creation, helped me get this site started and built (else there would be no site).
-He thinks I might at minimum add a “donate” button, but that’s just because he’s relatively young (ha ha — get it — oops, Dad joke!) and knows about these things.
+He thinks his “old-school” dad should at least add a “donate” button, but that’s just because he’s relatively young (ha ha — get it — oops, Dad joke!).

 But, with his help and my low-tech style and needs, this hasn’t cost much money (so far) — just lots of time (!), which I am hereby donating to you.
 That way, I can write freely and honestly — not strategically.
-I can focus on authenticity, myself, not obtaining clicks and views (and $).
+I can focus on authenticity, myself, not on pandering to the almighty clicks and views (and $).

-Across three decades and hundreds of classes, each class, to me, a laboratory, I have developed a unique, powerful, proprietary, and hereby copyrighted system of re-imagining sentence structure, including grammar, punctuation, structure, and style.
+Across the decades and hundreds of classes — each class, to me, a laboratory — I have developed a unique, powerful, proprietary, and hereby copyrighted system of re-imagining sentence structure, including grammar, punctuation, structure, and style.
 I loved to clarify to students and others in and around the university that I don’t “teach English.”
 Rather, I theorize language and teach communication — toward the latter years, mostly writing and rhetoric.

-For copyright and other reasons, I presently call the whole of my sequential program of theory-rich, uniquely conceived, and classroom-proven, writing lessons the Zizzi Method of Activated Writing.
+For many reasons, I have named the whole of my sequential program of theory-rich, uniquely conceived, and classroom-proven, writing lessons the Zizzi Method of Activated Writing.

 I can’t wait to teach it to you.
-Of course, you’ll have to do all the work, if you really want to improve such that people notice and compliment you and, more importantly, you notice the difference, and I mean right away — starting today, with Lesson #1, which you can read in a few spots here.
+Of course, you’ll have to do all the work, if you really want to improve such that people notice and compliment you and, more importantly, you notice the difference, and I mean right away — starting today, with Lesson #1, which you can read right away, no log-in needed.

-You’ll find some pretty amazing stuff there, if I do say, including Lesson #1.
-If I could somehow force you to do what it says there, then, unless you already write that way, which I find very rare, I could truly promise that your writing would immediately improve.
-I can’t force you, but I surely can encourage you — do it or else!
+You’ll find some pretty amazing stuff in that groupiong of posts, if I do say, including Lesson #1.
+If I could somehow force you to do what it says there, then, unless you already write that way, which I rarely encounter, I could truly promise that your writing would immediately improve.
+Well, I can’t force you, but I surely can encourage you — do it or else!

 I don’t make claims lightly, and I never promise more than I know I can deliver.
 I highly recommend both practices — details coming.
-But I can and do promise this: nothing you read here appears elsewhere on the Web, even though countless (endless?) websites “address” the topic of writing, with unstated emphasis on how to turn your clicks into their money.
-For them, it’s a business.
+But I can and do promise this: nothing you read here appears elsewhere on the Web.
+In fact a lot of what you will read here contradicts a lot of what you might commonly find, if looking online for writing help .

-You can just ask your “digital whoever” (as new AI “helpers” worm their way onto our devices every day) any question you want.
+You can ask Siri or Alexa, or any other “digital whoever” (new AI “helpers” worm their way onto our devices every day) any question you want.
 In most cases, you’ll get a prompt answer that will get you nowhere.
 That’s why you need me!

-Details on the harms of letting AI speak for you (or even trusting its “summaries” of this or that) will come later; for now, I’ll just assert that people don’tnoticeably improve their writing by searching AI or grammar sites for information (which comes in semi-clear (or downright confusing).
+Details on the harms of letting AI speak for you (or even trusting its “summaries” of this or that) will come later; for now, I’ll just assert that people don’t noticeably improve their writing by searching AI or grammar sites for information (which comes in, semi-clear or downright confusing.
 The Zizzi Method of Activated Writing does not deal in confusing muck nor piecemeal factoids and rules.
-Through my system, students learn to write — and so can you!
+Through my system, students learn to write.

 Help!
 I Need Somebody

 In the words of Ringo Starr, “It don’t come easy,” especially – in these divisive, copycat times – when it comes to authenticity.
-But if you read, study, and practice my writing system, you will discover the secret to avoid the pit of sounding like everyone else trying to sound like everyone else – or just abdicating their voice whatsoever and just saying, “AI, say it for me.”
+But if you read, study, and practice my writing system, you will discover the secret to avoiding sounding like everyone else trying to sound like everyone else – or just abdicating their voice whatsoever and just saying, “AI, say it for me.”

-But you can do it!
-If you can follow the rules above, you’re half-way there.
-As for the other “half” of the learning, I put this site here expressly to HELP!
+You can do it!
+If you read all this, you’re half-way there.
+As for the other “half” of the learning, I put this site here expressly to help.